hayemaxi/amazon-q-developer-cli/rfcs/0000-extra-granular-permissions.md

 Trusted paths do not ask for confirmation before writing.

 1. Trust this exact path only
-2. Trust the current directory (/users/me/)
+2. Trust the current directory (/users/me/)         # if the path in question is within the current directory, otherwise prompt for the parent of the target file
 3. Trust all requests from this tool 'fs_write'
 Or, 'y' to run without adding a rule:
 ```

 For use_aws, this might look like:
 ```
-Create rule for: fs_write (s3 list-buckets)
+Create rule for: use_aws (s3 list-buckets)
 Trusted paths do not ask for confirmation before writing.

 1. Trust this exact command only
 2. Trust the all list* operations for s3
 3. Trust the all list* operations for any service
-4. Trust all requests from this tool 'fs_write'
+4. Trust all requests from this tool 'use_aws'
 Or, 'y' to run without adding a rule:
 ```